Energetic in New York

 A case study is the class above at Beacon High School, where the students now have accurate information and strategic ideas on how NYC can meet the goals of the CLCPA.

 Our supporters and advisors include academics, high school students and their teachers, and IPCC authors.
-Photos of the game in use in a wide range of classes and events are here
+Photos of the game in use in a wide range of classes and events with players of all ages are here

 Daniel Aldana Cohen at UC Berkeley, co-founder of the Climate and Community Project, explains the value of our game-based approach to climate and energy education in his brief interview below: